| HBS Working Paper Series

 Monetary Policy Drivers of Bond and Equity Risks

-The exposure of U.S. Treasury bonds to the stock market has moved considerably over time.
-While it was slightly positive on average in the period 1960–2011, it was unusually high in the 1980s and negative in the 2000s, a period during which Treasury bonds enabled investors to hedge macroeconomic risks.
-This paper explores the effects of monetary policy parameters and macroeconomic shocks on nominal bond risks, using a New Keynesian model with habit formation and discrete regime shifts in 1979 and 1997.
-The increase in bond risks after 1979 is attributed primarily to a shift in monetary policy towards a more anti-inflationary stance, while the more recent decrease in bond risks after 1997 is attributed primarily to a renewed emphasis on output stabilization and an increase in the persistence of monetary policy.
+The exposure of US Treasury bonds to the stock market has moved considerably over time.
+While it was slightly positive on average in the period 1960-2011, it was unusually high in the 1980s and negative in the 2000s, a period during which Treasury bonds enabled investors to hedge macroeconomic risks.
+This paper explores the effects of monetary policy rules, monetary policy uncertainty, and macroeconomic shocks on nominal bond risks, using a New Keynesian model with habit formation and discrete regime shifts in 1977 and 2000.
+The increase in bond risks after 1977 is attributed primarily to a shift in monetary policy towards a more anti-inflationary stance, while the more recent decrease in bond risks after 2000 is attributed to a renewed focus on output stabilization combined with decreased volatility of supply shocks and increased volatility of the Fed's long-run inflation target.
 Endogenous responses of bond risk premia amplify these effects of monetary policy on bond risks.

 Keywords: Risk and Uncertainty;